Lukas4319/Animal_classification/README.md

 # Project Overview
 ---
+## Animal Classification
+I conducted a project to classify a total of 10 types of animals—Butterfly, Cat, Chicken, Cow, Dog, Elephant, Horse, Sheep, Spider, and Squirrel—using ResNet models.

+The goal of our project was to determine which of the three models—ResNet18, ResNet34, and ResNet50—performed the best when all hyperparameters were set identically

+The dataset used for training consisted of a total of 10,000 images, with 1,000 images per class.
+For validation and test data, 100 images per class were used, totaling 1,000 images each.

+## Dataset Information
+This project uses a dataset from Kaggle, but the dataset is not included in this repository.
+You can access and download the dataset from the following link: [Animals-10](https://www.kaggle.com/datasets/viratkothari/animal10).
+---
+## ResNet

 ### Residual Neural Network (ResNet)

 ResNet is a deep learning model developed by Microsoft Research in 2015, and has demonstrated innovative performance in various computer vision tasks such as image classification.